 Please be aware that Personal Information and Content submitted to Evernote will be transferred to a data center in the United States.
 If you store information in or submit data to the Evernote website or Evernote Software and sync such Evernote Software with the Evernote service, you are confirming your consent to such information, including Personal Information and Content, being transmitted to, hosted and accessed in the United States.

 Data privacy laws or regulations in your home country may differ from those in the United States, but Evernote complies with the US-EU Safe Harbor Framework and US-Swiss Safe Harbor Framework as set forth by the US Department of Commerce regarding the collection, use and retention of personal information collected not only from those users residing in the European Union and Switzerland, but from all our users.
 We have certified that we adhere to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access and enforcement.
 To learn more about the Safe Harbor programs, and to view our certification page, please visit http://www.export.gov/safeharbor/.

 A Special Note to Users in the European Union and Switzerland

-If you live in Switzerland or the European Union, please note that not only is Switzerland-based Evernote GmbH the data controller for all information associated with your Evernote Service account, but Evernote GmbH is also the data controller for any payment, order, shipping and other information you provide when you purchase an item from the Evernote Market, even though such orders will be placed with and fulfilled by U.S.-based Evernote Corporation, as described in our Commercial Terms.
+If you live in Switzerland or the European Union, please note that not only is Switzerland-based Evernote GmbH the data controller for all information associated with your Evernote service account, but Evernote GmbH is also the data controller for any payment, order, shipping and other information you provide when you purchase an item from the Evernote Market, even though such orders will be placed with and fulfilled by U.S.-based Evernote Corporation, as described in our Commercial Terms.

-A Special Note to Customers of the Evernote Market in Japan
+A Special Note to Customers in Japan

 How Can I Access or Correct Information Evernote Holds About Me?